 - FB:Â Patrick Ricard

-- WR:Â Malik Nabers, Darius Slayton, Darnell Mooney, Calvin Austin III, Isaiah Hodgins, Jalin Hyatt
+- WR:Â Malik Nabers, Darius Slayton, Darnell Mooney, Malachi Fields, Calvin Austin III, Isaiah Hodgins, Jalin Hyatt

 - TE:Â Isaiah Likely, Theo Johnson, Chris Manhertz, Thomas Fidone II

-- OL:Â Andrew Thomas, Jon Runyan, John Michael Schmitz, Daniel Faalele, Jermaine Eluemunor, Marcus Mbow, Aaron Stinnie, Jake Kubas, Joshua Ezeudu, Evan Neal, Lucas Patrick
+- OL:Â Andrew Thomas, Jon Runyan, John Michael Schmitz, Francis Mauigoa, Jermaine Eluemunor, Marcus Mbow, Daniel Faalele, Aaron Stinnie, J.C.
+Davis, Jake Kubas, Joshua Ezeudu, Evan Neal, Lucas Patrick

 It might look like a million players are suiting up for the offense, but a lot of these guys will be released once the 53-man roster comes out later in the offseason.
 Don't let quantity fool you; there's a major need for more quality.

-The offensive line still needs help.
+The offensive line no longer needs as much help with Mauigoa pummeling defenders.
 And while I'm probably on their list for another receiver at this point, expect Big Blue to add a dynamic weapon for its 22-year-old franchise quarterback in the form of a stud wide receiver.

 Defense

-- IDL:Â Roy Robertson-Harris, Sam Roberts, Darius Alexander, Elijah Chatman, Marlon, Tuipulotu
+- IDL:Â Roy Robertson-Harris, Sam Roberts, Darius Alexander, Elijah Chatman, Bobby Jamison-Travis, Marlon Tuipulotu

 - EDGE:Â Brian Burns, Abdul Carter, Kayvon Thibodeaux, Chauncey Golston, DeMarvin Leal, Caleb Murphy

-- LB:Â Tremaine Edmunds, Micah McFadden, Darius Muasau, Swayze Bozeman, Zaire Barnes, Cam Jones
+- LB:Â Tremaine Edmunds, Arvell Reese, Micah McFadden, Jack Kelly, Darius Muasau, Swayze Bozeman, Zaire Barnes, Cam Jones

-- CB:Â Paulson Adebo, Greg Newsome II, Dru Phillips, Deonte Banks, Korie Black, Art Green, Jarrick Bernard-Converse, Rico Payton
+- CB:Â Paulson Adebo, Colton Hood, Greg Newsome II, Dru Phillips, Deonte Banks, Korie Black, Art Green, Jarrick Bernard-Converse, Rico Payton

 - S: Jevón Holland, Tyler Nubin, Ar'Darius Washington, Jason Pinnock, Elijah Campbell, Raheem Layne, Beau Brade, Nic Jones

 You'll notice there's a 340-pound void in the middle of the defense, and that definitely stings.
-It stings a helluva lot less knowing they fleeced the Bungals into giving up the 10th overall pick, but I digress.
+It stings a helluva lot less knowing they fleeced the Bungals into giving up the 10th overall pick to shore up the offensive line, but I digress.
 The defense is a work in progress, and with new DC Dennard Wilson leading the unit, expect an emphasis on versatile, physical defenders.
+Enter Reese.
+He'll be asked to play everywhere.

-They'll need to address the defensive line.
-The linebacker room could also use an upgrade.
-But the most unimpressive group has to be the secondary.
+They need to address the defensive line next.
+The linebacker room needs less of an upgrade, but a true off-ball guy could work.
+The most unimpressive group is still the secondary.
 They're currently rostering 16 players, with maybe two being mortal locks for a significant role.
 Send help.

 Tracking the NFC East rivals